 Under California premises liability law, property owners have a responsibility to make a reasonable effort to protect their guests, employees, tenants, and others from harm while on their property.
-One of the most basic duties under this legal concept is to protect others from slip and trip hazards such as wet floors, torn carpeting, broken tiles, potholes, slippery steps, and other types of debris.
-If you have been injured in a slip and fall on another party’s property, you may have grounds to take legal action against the property owner in pursuit of fair compensation for your resulting losses.
+One of the most basic duties under this legal concept is to protect others from hazards.
+If you have been injured in a slip and fall on another party’s property or while working on a construction site, then you may have grounds to file a slip and fall lawsuit.

-At Eliot Reiner, APLC, our Sacramento personal injury attorneys have been representing the rights of slip and fall victims throughout Northern California for more than two decades, having secured millions in verdicts and settlements on their behalf along the way.
+Eliot Reiner, APLC's personal injury attorneys have been representing the rights of slip and fall victims in Sacramento and Northern California for more than two decades, having secured millions of dollars in verdicts and settlements over the years.
 Backed by a 10.0 “Superb” Avvo Rating, a prestigious inclusion in Super Lawyers®, and numerous positive testimonials from past clients and peers, our firm can provide the passionate and steadfast advocacy you need to maximize your financial recovery.

-Contact our firm online to review your legal options in full.
+Contact our firm online to review your legal options.

 Accidents can happen anywhere and at any time.
 As such, property owners cannot be held liable for every single injury that should occur on their premises – only those which occur as a result of their negligence or failure to exercise proper care.
 For instance, a property owner cannot be held liable for a slip caused by something an ordinary person should expect to see or avoid, such as ice in a freezer.
 On the other hand, failing to warn others of known trip hazards or failing to perform routine maintenance can cause property owners to be held civilly liable for any damages an injured party should sustain in the event of an accident.

 Generally speaking, the following elements must be present for a property owner to be liable:

 - The owner or employee of the premises must have caused the hazard